 - It is the investigator’s responsibility to design and engineer the targeting vector.
 The TRP offers free consultations for targeting vector and genotyping design.

-- The investigator should provide 30 µg of linearized targeting construct DNA at a concentration of 1 µg/µl.
+- The investigator should provide 30-50µg of linearized targeting construct DNA at a concentration of 1 µg/µl.

 - The DNA should be absolutely free of contamination from ethidium bromide, ethanol, phenol, chloroform, and high salt.

 - G4 ES cells: This line was created by Andras Nagy from a hybrid of 129S6/SvEvTac x C57BL/6Ncr.
-This is our preferred line for gene targeting experiments and is available to all University of Washington investigators with a signed MTA
+This is our preferred line for gene targeting experiments due to its ability to consistently produce high-percentage germline-capable chimeras.
+This line is available to all University of Washington investigators with a signed MTA.

 - R1 ES cells (129X1/SvJ x 129S1)